confluentinc/ksqldb-recipes/docs/cybersecurity/firewall-splunk/index.md

 --8<-- "docs/shared/self_managed_connector.md"

-In this recipe, we show you how to intercept data that normally be sent to a Splunk HTTP Event Collector (HEC), by using either the [Splunk Source connector](https://docs.confluent.io/kafka-connect-splunk-source/current/overview.html) or [Splunk S2S Source connector](https://docs.confluent.io/kafka-connect-splunk-s2s/current/overview.html), the latter supports receiving data from a Splunk Universal Forwarder (UF).
+In this recipe, we show you how to intercept data that normally be sent to a Splunk HTTP Event Collector (HEC), by using either the [Splunk Source connector](https://docs.confluent.io/kafka-connect-splunk-source/current/overview.html) or [Splunk S2S Source connector](https://docs.confluent.io/kafka-connect-splunk-s2s/current/overview.html), the latter supports receiving data from a Splunk Universal Forwarder (UF) with the Splunk-2-Splunk protocol.

-This recipe Cisco Adaptive Security Appliance (ASA) for demonstration, but can be applied to any type of device.
+This recipe uses Cisco Adaptive Security Appliance (ASA) for demonstration and should be run on the same host with the Splunk UF, but the same logic can be applied to any type of device.
 To stream ASA data into a Kafka topic called `splunk`, create the `Dockerfile` below to bundle a connect worker with the `kafka-connect-splunk-s2s` connector:

 ```text